GammaScorpii/nixos-wg-peer-manager/README.md

 **IP conflicts**: The script automatically detects and avoids IP conflicts.
 Use `list` command to see current allocations.

-**Server endpoint detection fails**: Manually specify server IP when adding peers: `./wg-peer-manager.sh add peer "" your-server-ip`
+**Server endpoint detection fails**: Manually specify server IP when adding peers and ensure port number is correct and accessible.

 ---